Our Top-Quality Teachers

 Dan Jones – Electric Bass (4, 5, and 6 string), Acoustic and Electric Guitar

-Dan Jones is a scholarship recipient and honors graduate of the Atlanta Institute of Music, prior to which he studied for several years with renowned Detroit-area bassist and educator Rich Kowalewski.
+Dan has been a teacher and performer for more than 20 years.
+He is a scholarship recipient and honors graduate of the Atlanta Institute of Music, prior to which he studied for several years with renowned Detroit-area bassist and educator Rich Kowalewski.

 Guitar